 While your pup might not see every color of the rainbow, they do enjoy quite a few visual advantages over us humans.
 Dogs have pupils that dilate to the max, allowing them to capture as much light as possible.
 According to Dr. Eric J. Miller, assistant professor of clinical comparative ophthalmology at Ohio State University’s Veterinary Medical Center, dogs also have reflective cells under the retina which form the tapetum.

 The tapetum gives dogs the shiny eye appearance and also improves their ability to see in dim light.
 You might know this shiny eye look more commonly as retroflection.
 Dogs also have more rod cells in their retina than humans.
-Rods are responsible for detecting motion and small movements at a great distance!
-No wonder your pup wants to chase those squirrels on the other side of the park!
+Rods are responsible for detecting motion and small movements at a great distance.
+That would explain how your pup is able to spot a squirrel on the other side of the park.

 Want to know more about your pup than ever before?
 Order an Embark Dog DNA Test today.
 We screen for over 250 breeds and 175 genetic health conditions and traits, and we may even be able to help you find your pup’s relatives.
 Click here to order your kit.